Available research projects

 Beliefs about how physics knowledge is developed and assimilated naturally impact a student's learning experience in a physics course.
 While interviews and surveys are typically used to assess this epistemology, these tools provide an incomplete assessment as the beliefs expressed in a survey or interview do not always align with actual practices.
 We are addressing this limitation by examining student epistemology in introductory physics courses through analysis of self-prepared test aids (formula sheets, e.g.) in these courses.
 Since a test aid is the product of an active and deliberate process of organizing knowledge, it provides evidence of knowledge structuring that is a more direct assessment of underlying epistemology than a response in an interview or survey.
 An additional goal of this project is to determine how changes in epistemology correlate with changes in self-efficacy and/or mindset, as this will empower the development and evaluation of curriculum reforms and interventions targeting simultaneous improvement of these attributes.
 Students participating in this project will use generative coding to characterize the test aids and subsequently determine the correlations between the epistemology determined from these test aids with the results of separate surveys of student self-efficacy and mindset in the same courses.
 This analysis will enable a clearer understanding of the relationship between these attributes while also guiding the development and implementation of pedagogical reforms that target improvements in them.

 Lithium-ion batteries, with their high-energy density, high-discharge voltage, and relatively low cost, have been the battery of choice for a wide variety of applications, including portable consumer electronics, hybrid- and all-electric cars, and grid-scale energy storage.
 However, these batteries also come with drawbacks: potential safety issues and growing concerns regarding the availability of lithium and of the cathode materials.
 Replacing lithium ions with earth-abundant, non-toxic, and non-flammable ions would alleviate these concerns.
-We will use computational methods that start from only the atomic structure (so called first-principles methods), based on density functional theory, to find and investigate new cathode materials without having to rely on time-consuming experiments.

 Bio: Dr. Peelaers is a computational condensed matter physicist who uses and develops first-principles methods, based on density functional theory to improve our understanding of the physics of nanostructured, electronic, and energy materials, with a focus on wide-bandgap oxides.
 His work aims to design and improve the next generation of power electronics, sensors, memristors, and batteries.